 In general, if we are treated as a PFIC, the rules described above can be avoided by a U.S. holder that elects to be subject to a mark-to-market regime for stock in a PFIC.
 A U.S. holder may elect mark-to-market treatment for its preferred shares or ADSs, provided the preferred shares or ADSs, for purposes of the PFIC rules, constitute "marketable stock" as defined in U.S. Treasury regulations.
 The ADSs will be "marketable stock" for this purpose if they are regularly traded on the NYSE, other than in de minimis quantities on at least 15 days during each calendar quarter.
 A U.S. holder electing the mark-to-market regime generally would compute gain or loss at the end of each taxable year as if the preferred shares or ADSs had been sold at fair market value.
 Any gain recognized by the U.S. holder under mark-to-market treatment, or on an actual sale, would be treated as ordinary income, and the U.S. holder would be allowed an ordinary deduction for any decrease in the value of preferred shares or ADSs as of the end of any taxable year, and for any loss recognized on an actual sale, but only to the extent, in each case, of previously included mark-to-market income not offset by previously deducted decreases in value.
-Any loss on an actual sale of preferred shares or ADSs would be a capital loss to the extent in excess of previously included mark-to-market income not offset by previously deducted decreases in value.
-A U.S. holder 's adjusted tax basis in preferred shares or ADSs would increase or decrease by gain or loss taken into account under the mark-to-market regime.
+A U.S. holder's adjusted tax basis in preferred shares or ADSs would increase or decrease by gain or loss taken into account under the mark-to-market regime.
 A mark-to-market election is generally irrevocable.
-If we are determined to be a PFIC, a U.S. holder may be treated as indirectly holding any subsidiary of ours that is itself a PFIC (a lower-tier PFIC) and may be subject to the PFIC rules on indirect distributions or sales of the lower-tier PFIC, even if the U.S. holder does not receive of the proceeds of such distribution or sales.
-In addition, a mark-to-market election with respect to preferr
+If we are determined to be a PFIC, a U.S. holder may be treated as indirectly holding any subsidiary of ours that is itself a PFIC (a lower-tier PFIC) and may be subject to the PFIC rules on indirect distributions or sales of the lower-tier PFIC, even if the U.S. holder does not receive of the proceeds of such distribution on sales.
+In addition, a mark-to-market election with respect to preferred shares or ADSs would not apply to any lower-tier PFIC, and a U.S. holder would not be able to make such a mark-to-market election in respect of its indirect ownership interest in that lower-tier PFIC.